mstelmakh/Interpreter/README.md

 #### Function Scopes

 Scopes does work [the same way](#variable-scopes) they do in blocks, but here we have one more case to consider - when the variable is passed as the argument to the function.
 See [example](#scopes-1).

+### Pattern matching

+Pat­tern match­ing is a form of con­di­tional branch­ing which al­lows to con­cisely match on data struc­ture pat­terns and bind vari­ables at the same time.

+#### Syntax

+Syntactically, a match statement contains:
+- a subject expressions
+- zero or more case clauses

+Each case clause specifies:
+- a pattern (the overall shape to be matched)
+- an optional “guard” (a condition to be checked if the pattern matches)
+- a code to be executed if the case clause is selected

+#### Patterns

+There are two patterns that can be used in the case block: **literal** and **type** patterns.
+The patterns can be combined using `or` and `and` keywords.

+##### Literal pattern

+A literal pattern consists of a simple literal like a string, a number, a Boolean literal (true or false), or nil.
+Literal pattern uses equality with literal on the right hand side.

+##### Type pattern

+A type pattern consists of a `Str`, `Num`, `Bool`, `Func`, `Nil` types.
+It compares the type of the matched expression with this type.

+#### Guard

+Each top-level pattern can be followed by a guard of the form if expression.
+A case clause succeeds if the pattern matches and the guard evaluates to a true value.

 ## Code examples